cwpearson/nim-murmurhash/README.md

 [![Build Status](https://travis-ci.org/cwpearson/nim-murmur.svg?branch=master)](https://travis-ci.org/cwpearson/nim-murmur)

-A pure-nim implementation of MurmurHash
+A pure-nim implementation of MurmurHash.
+Has MurmurHash3 and MurmurHash2, and does not wrap a C implementation.

 Adapted from https://github.com/aappleby/smhasher